leungla/GettingCleaningDataset/CodeBook.md

 ##### subjectId - a unique integer identifier for each subject in the study (1 -30)

-##### variable - the feature being measured.
+##### feature - the feature being measured.
 Please refer to the original dataset for details.

 ##### mean - the average of the feature measurements for the activity for the subject.